-The cost of illicit street drugs may be influenced by a range of factors, including quality of the substance and location of the sale.
+The cost of illicit street drugs may be influenced by a range of factors, including the quality of the substance and the location of the sale.

-What Factors Can Affect The Price Of Meth?
+Factors That Influence The Street Price Of Meth

 Factors that affect the price of meth include: